MicrosoftDocs/memdocs/memdocs/intune/remote-actions/remote-help.md

 # Use remote help with Intune and Microsoft Endpoint Manager

 In [public preview](../fundamentals/public-preview.md), *remote help* is an application that works with Intune and enables your information and front-line workers to get assistance when needed over a remote connection.
 With this connection, your support staff can remote connect to the user's device.
 During the session they can view the devices display and if permitted by the device user, take full control.
 Full control enables a helper to directly make configurations or take actions on the device.
-Remote help works with devices that have enrolled with Intune and with devices that aren't enrolled.

 In this article, we'll refer to the users who provide help as *helpers*, and users that receive help as *sharers* as they share their session with the helper.
 Both helpers and sharers sign in to your organization to use the app.
 It's through your Azure Active Directory (Azure AD) that the proper trusts are established for the remote help sessions.

 Remote help uses Intune role-based access controls (RBAC) to set the level of access a helper is allowed.
-Through RBAC, you can determine which users can provide help and the level of help they can provide.
+Through RBAC, you determine which users can provide help and the level of help they can provide.

 The remote help app is available from Microsoft to install on both devices enrolled with Intune and devices that aren’t enrolled.
 The app can also be deployed through Intune to your managed devices.